Pavel Astakhov

-On 30 December 2009 Dmitry Medvedev named Astakhov as the Children's Rights Commissioner for the President of the Russian Federation (children's ombudsman).
-He left the job in September 2016 after facing severe criticism due to his comments on the death of 14 children in a shipwreck.
+On 30 December 2009 Dmitry Medvedev appointed Astakhov to the position of the Children's Rights Commissioner for the President of the Russian Federation (children's ombudsman).
+He resigned in September 2016 after facing severe criticism due to his comments on the death of 14 children in a shipwreck.

+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Education

 Astakhov graduated from the law faculty of the Dzerzhinsky KGB School in Moscow in 1991.
 In 2002 he received a Master of Laws from the University of Pittsburgh School of Law.
 In 2006 Astakhov received a Doctor of Laws in Russia.
 Firstly the community Dissernet, then the Russian State Library tested his doctoral thesis for plagiarism and discovered that only 0.68% of the text was original work, the remainder having been copy-pasted from other sources.

 He speaks English, Swedish, Spanish, Chinese, Japanese and French as well as Russian.

 Lawyer

 Astakhov began practising law in 1991.
 In 1994 he became a member of the Moscow Bar and set up his own law firm, which has been known since 2003 as "Pavel Astakhov Lawyers Board".
 Astakhov represented some of Russia's most high-profile public figures, including Moscow Mayor Yury Luzhkov, the descendants of the Romanov dynasty, several Russian pop-stars and others.